escherize/defrag/README.md

 ### Prior Art

-This library is based off of the work in https://github.com/viebel/defntly, which I would have used except there is no support for wrapping arguments.
+This library is based closely off of the work in https://github.com/viebel/defntly, which I would have used except there is no support for wrapping arguments.

-I added some reader macros so that you can do e.g.:
+I've also included some reader macros, and you can add them `defrag/p` or `defrag/d` to `defn` forms like so:

 ``` clojure
 #defrag/p